Michael Sheen: Political and social activism

 Sheen is known for political and social activism.
 Examples include campaigning against high-cost credit agreements, crises in local journalism and describing himself as a not-for-profit actor due to his contributions to social causes.

-On 18 October 2013, Sheen published a full-page open letter to the local newspaper the South Wales Argus, in which he strongly condemned the "absurd and tragic" demolition of the Chartist Mural.
+On 18 October 2013, Sheen wrote an open letter to the people of Newport, published in the South Wales Argus newspaper.
+In the letter he condemned the "absurd and tragic" demolition of the Chartist Mural.
 On 2 November 2013, he spoke at a conference in Newport, and was invited by city council leader Bob Bright to advise a committee on a proposal to replace the mural.
-6 years later, on 4 November 2019, exactly 180 years since the Newport Rising, a new mural that is a replica of the original was unveiled in Newport.
+Six years later, on 4 November 2019, exactly 180 years after the Newport Rising, a replica mural was unveiled in Newport.

-On 24 February 2015, to mark the 175th anniversary of the Chartist Rising in Newport, Sheen made the BBC Cymru Wales's documentary Michael Sheen's Valleys Rebellion.
-In it, he retraced the journey of 20,000 Chartists who walked from the Gwent Valley to the centre of Newport, exploring Welsh attitudes to politics and social change in 2014, and why ordinary people and politicians seemed so far apart.
-Michael Sheen's Valleys Rebellion was nominated for Best Single Documentary and Sheen himself was nominated for Best Presenter at the 2015 BAFTA Cymru Awards.
-The documentary was also nominated for a Torc Award at the 2016 Celtic Media Festival.
+On 24 February 2015, the 175th anniversary of the Chartist Rising in Newport, Sheen made the BBC Cymru Wales's documentary Michael Sheen's Valleys Rebellion.
+In it, he retraced the journey of 20,000 Chartists who walked from the Gwent Valley to the centre of Newport.
+In it he explored Welsh attitudes to politics and social change in 2014, and why ordinary people and politicians seemed so far apart.
+The programme was nominated for Best Single Documentary and Sheen himself was nominated for Best Presenter at the 2015 BAFTA Cymru Awards.
+It was also nominated for a Torc Award at the 2016 Celtic Media Festival.

-On 1 March 2015, Sheen joined the People’s March for the NHS in Tredegar, the birthplace of the founder of the NHS Aneurin Bevan, and gave a speech on the importance of the NHS and the welfare state to a civilised, equal and compassionate society, opposing the privatisation of the NHS and opposing Conservative's austerity cuts to the UK's health service.
+On 1 March 2015, Sheen joined the People's March for the NHS in Tredegar, the birthplace of the founder of the NHS Aneurin Bevan, and gave a speech on the importance of the NHS and the welfare state to a civilised, equal and compassionate society, opposing the privatisation of the NHS and opposing Conservative's austerity cuts to the UK's health service.
 His NHS speech went viral, with many posting and sharing clips of him speaking at the march, lauding him as "an upcoming face in politics".
 When asked by BBC News if he was surprised by the reaction to the speech, Sheen said: "I didn't know it was being filmed.
 It was a cold and very wet day.
 The fact that anyone turned up at all was amazing and that they stayed around was amazing."
 Sheen also told BBC News that he was not affiliated to any political party and that "they're all doing terrible jobs on the whole", but that he would still speak out about what he witnessed whenever he got the chance.